lwcarani/aiMessages-backend-public/README.md

 1. Bring the ChatGPT "Large Language Model" (LLM) experience to iMessage (both in private and group chats)
 2. Allow users to generate photo-realistic images with generative AI via an iMessage Extension App

 In our infinite cleverness, we named this app ["aiMessages"](https://sites.google.com/view/aimessagesapp/home).
-We launched on the Apple App Store June 2023 and at the time of writing this post (May 2024) it is still available for download.
+We launched on the Apple App Store June 2023 and at the time of writing this (May 2024) it is still available for [download](https://apps.apple.com/us/app/aimessages/id6446336518).

 # Tech Stack